Kriesse/urbanraum/_classes/Composition_of_improvised_movement.md

 description_en: |
+  FIRST SESSION on January 12th is FREE FOR EVERYBODY!!!!

   The course/session is directed to dancers, performers and movers, who are interested on the praxis of improvisation, instant composition and performance.

   Departing from a kinesthetic relationship with the body, we will deepen the connection between our creative being and our body/mind.